 This is based on the concept of a Serverless Computer.
 The user is saved from the work of maintaining a Server.
 The cloud computing service provider hosts the server operations for their clients.

 What is a Virtual Cloud Server?

-The cloud contains a bunch of servers remotely operating in data centres, making them one big virtual server.
-Each server has the website data.
-When a website visitor requests for a file or webpage on the website, the cloud directs any one server to transfer the relevant data to the web browser.
+The cloud contains a bunch of servers remotely operating in data centers, making them one big virtual server.
+Each server has website data.
+When a website visitor requests a file or webpage on the website, the cloud directs any one server to transfer the relevant data to the web browser.

 One cloud server could be used by multiple websites.
 Website creators can have private space on the server.
 They can upload their website data on the server.
 Multiple users can share the same cloud server.